Transferring records to the Noel Butlin Archives Centre

 If you need to get access to information in your records, the first thing to do is to check the list of material you have transferred to identify the relevant files.
 Contact us at butlin.archives@anu.edu.au or on 02 6125 2219 and we will retrieve the files.
 Then there are two options:

-• we can copy the information and email, fax or post it to you
+• we can copy small quantities of information and email it to you,

 We aim to provide a 24-hour service but let us know what your deadline is and we will try to meet it.